New, more capable technologies continuously replace perfectly functional old ones. Change isn’t new. Why do we resist it?

 Again and again for over 35 years, I’ve worked with translators as colleagues.
 I’ve introduced new technologies that shattered their comfort zones and then transformed their work habits.

 The IBM PC-AT replaced the WANG.
 Desktops became notebooks.
 Cassette tapes became digitally recorded wave files.
-Word processor applications became database-driven CAT tools.
+Word processors became database-driven CAT tools.
 Paper dictionaries became software glossaries.

-Each time we confront a new technology, we face something that we didn’t know that we didn’t know, about the technology and about themselves.
+Each time we confront a new technology, we face something that we didn’t know that we didn’t know, about the technology and about ourselves.
 Angst comes with the unknown.
 We resist.
-New technology pulls us out of their comfort zones.
+New technology pulls us out of our comfort zones.
 It demands we adapt and learn new skills.

 After we learn what we didn’t know that we didn’t know, we see “what’s in this for me.”
 The angst fades.
 Resistance disappears.
 We establish a new comfort zone.
 Then, we’re ready for the next cycle of unknown, angst, resistance, learning and new comfort zone.